Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/software-development-agreement.md

 ## 9. WARRANTIES

-### 9.1 SkyMirror Warranties
+### 9.1 Skymirror Warranties
-SkyMirror warrants that:
+Skymirror warrants that:
 - (a) Services will be performed professionally
 - (b) Deliverables will conform to Specifications
 - (c) Deliverables will be free of material defects for [90] days
-- (d) SkyMirror has the right to perform Services
+- (d) Skymirror has the right to perform Services
 - (e) Deliverables will not infringe third-party IP rights

 ### 9.2 Client Warranties